rla/cooling/README.md

 on MCU is guarded against by ignoring all non-line-end input when the buffer is full.

+## NodeJS library

+The project contains NodeJS library for connecting to the device through RS-232.
+The library is used to implement the command line client below.

+### Example usage

+TODO currently incomplete.

+    var d = device.open('/dev/ttyS1');

+    setInterval(function() {

+        d.temp0(function(err, data) {

+            if (err) throw err;

+            console.log(data);
+        });

+    }, 2000);

+## Command line client

+The command line client can be used for debugging and quering/adjusting parameters.
+Below is the supported usage.

+    Usage: cooling-query [options]

+    Options:

+        -h, --help               output usage information
+        -V, --version            output the version number
+        -p, --port [port]        Serial port to use.
+        -q, --query [query]      Queries current temperature/rpm/pwm.
+        -c, --command [command]  Enables/disables fans, sets parameters.
+        -a, --arg [value]        Argument value for the command.

+### Installation

+TODO

 ## Changelog

+ * 2014-07-27 Client code is mostly working.
+ * 2014-07-17 AVR code is mostly working.
  * 2014-02-01 Physical hardware design is ready.

 ## Known issues